Purpose

 Filtration procedures

-Flashtalking carries out several checks on the impression data to reduce the effects of bias, distortion, and inaccuracy, using General Invalid Traffic techniques.
+There are several checks on impression data to reduce the impact of bias, distortion, and inaccuracy, using General Invalid Traffic techniques.
 These procedures include checking for:

 Invalid events

-Flashtalking validates log file fields to determine if data are of the correct syntax/type and certain required fields are present.
-In situations where validation tests fail, the individual log entries will be excluded from reported event counts.
-During the measurement process, certain entries are omitted from being recorded in the logs, as they represent situations in which the log entry indicates an unusable log entry such as:
+We validate log file fields to verify that the data is syntactically correct and that required fields are present.
+When validation tests fail, individual log entries will be excluded from reported event counts.
+During the measurement process, certain entries are omitted from being recorded in the logs, as they represent situations in which the log entry indicates an unusable log entry, such as:

-Incomplete/corrupt log entries- The processing requires certain fields included in the impression rendered event to be found, complete and accurate.
-If any of these fields are missing or incorrect the log entry is rejected
+- Incomplete/corrupt log entries: Processing requires that certain fields in the impression-rendered event be present, complete, and accurate.
+If any of these fields are missing or incorrect, the log entry is rejected

 Non-human traffic